An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Introduction

+In a final step, we compute the limit $\epsilon \searrow 0$ of the difference of resolvents leading to a rigorously simplified form of the propagator.

 The article is organized as follows.
-In Section~\ref{prel}, we provide the mathematical framework for Kerr geometry and for the massive Dirac equation.
-Moreover, we recall required results from the asymptotic analysis of the radial ODE system and from the spectral analysis of the angular ODE system without giving proofs.
-We derive the Hamiltonian formulation and a suitable scalar product for the Hilbert space of solutions of the Cauchy problem in Section~\ref{III}.
-Furthermore, we verify the symmetry of the Hamiltonian with respect to this scalar product.
-In Section~\ref{IV}, we show that the Hamiltonian is essentially self-adjoint and construct the integral representation of the propagator.
+In Section \ref{prel}, we provide the mathematical framework for the Kerr geometry and for the massive Dirac equation.
+Moreover, we recall required results from the asymptotic analysis of the radial ODE system and from the spectral analysis of the angular ODE system arising in Chandrasekhar's separation of variables without giving proofs.
+We derive the Hamiltonian formulation and a suitable scalar product for the space of solutions of the associated Cauchy problem in Sections \ref{III} and \ref{IV}, respectively.
+Furthermore, we verify the symmetry of the Hamiltonian with respect to this scalar product in Appendix \ref{appA}.
+In Section \ref{V}, we show the essential self-adjointness of the Hamiltonian.
+Finally, we construct the resolvent of the Hamiltonian and the integral spectral representation of the propagator in Section \ref{VI}.
+The fundamental radial solutions required for the computation of the resolvent are determined in Appendix \ref{appB}.